runsascoded/apvd/README.md

 See [/issues] for more info.

+## Background <a id="background"></a>
+When I first saw diagrams like this in the wild, I hadn't realized that 4 ellipses can intersect to form all 15 ($2^4-1$) possible regions.
+I knew it was impossible with 4 circles, but the added power from slightly relaxing the shapes was intriguing!

+The wildly disproportionate areas bugged me, though.
+I read up on it a bit, and found some relatively accessible open problems related to generating **"area-proportional Venn diagrams"**.

+I believe this library pushes the state of the art forward a bit (e.g. by supporting 4 ellipses), and hopefully provides a platform for further progress.

 ## Methods <a id="methods"></a>
 This repo is primarily the "frontend" / web app; the interesting computation occurs in [runsascoded/shapes].